Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Testimony of Rocks

-The banding on this particular specimen looks very much like a fingerprint and it reminded me of the fingerprint of God on all that He has made.
-I personally believe the biblical account of God creating the heavens and the earth by His great wisdom and power and would love it if in eternity He would show us how that all unfolded.
-It would be a, sitting on the edge of one's seat, action adventure for sure!
+The banding on the above specimen looks very much like a fingerprint.
+It reminded me of the fingerprint of God on all that He has made.
+I believe the biblical account of God creating the heavens and the earth by His great wisdom and power and would love it if, in eternity, He would show us how that all unfolded.
+It would be a, sitting on the edge of one's seat, action-adventure for sure!
 No special effects needed.

 — Jeremiah 32:17

-One of the many reasons I love agates is in the uniqueness of each one's banding patterns.
+One of the many reasons I love agates is the uniqueness of each one's banding patterns.